-The countdown rocket ship was a last minute idea that turned out to be awesome.
 I always try and include some sort of countdown so that kids can keep it in their head and so that they can see the concert approaching.
-T-minus time was a happy coincidence since I had planned to have some sort of countdown anyway.
+I had planned to have some sort of countdown anyway and how perfect to include “T-minus” time with the theme.
 At the last second I thought about pasting the countdown onto a rocket and the “t-minus” language came naturally.
-Fun!